Nip404/Turret-Defence/README.md

 - Prestige 4: 2 free magasines and free auto reload for 20 seconds, cooldown 10 seconds
 - Prestige 5: Doubled money and score gain for 5 seconds, cooldown 20 seconds
 - Prestige 6: Triple cannon for 5 seconds, cooldown 10 seconds
-- Prestige 7: Sprays 3 waves of bullets around the circumference of the turret for 5 seconds, cooldown 25 seconds
+- Prestige 7: Sprays a wave of bullets around the circumference of the turret for 1 second, cooldown 15 seconds
 - Prestige 8: Slows time by half for 10 seconds, cooldown 20 seconds
 - Prestige 9: No-click shooting (hold left-click), and no ammo used for 10 seconds, cooldown 10 seconds
 - Prestige 10: Win